AstrobioMike/AstrobioMike.github.io/unix/unix-intro.md

 <br>

 # What is Unix?
 The term "Unix" encompasses a family of operating systems that share a common ancestor that was initially developed in the late 1960s.
 It was built based off a modular design philosophy, where relatively simple tools can be strung together seemlessly in order to accomplish more complicated tasks.
-In short, it has spread like crazy throughout the computational world.
+In short, it has spread like crazy throughout the computational world over the past 5 decades.

 Many successful offshoots of Unix have been developed, which is why we might see the term "Unix-like", in order to encompass all the systems that aren't technically "Unix".

-None of this really matters, but just to cover a little bit of terminology (you can see a few more terms [here](https://astrobiomike.github.io/unix/){:target="_blank"} if wanted).
+None of this really matters, but just noting for any who are curious (you can see a few more terms [here](https://astrobiomike.github.io/unix/){:target="_blank"} if wanted).

 <hr style="height:10px; visibility:hidden;" />